Hi-Di-Gr/on_the_internet/README.md

 # 🧬 High Dimensional Evolution Group
 ## 🧭 Navigation
 Please jump around and through the resources below.
-These are the notes and ideas that the HiD group has created and maintains to aid the project, as well as, related projects (i.e., evolutionary-computation, language-modeling, complex systems, collective intelligence etc.)
+These are the notes and ideas that the HiD group has created and maintains to aid the project, as well as, related projects: evolutionary-computation, language-modeling, and complex systems research: collective intelligence.

 ---
 ### [Projects](https://github.com/Hi-Di-Gr/Hi-D-Group/blob/main/Presentations/Presentations.md)